lnurl/luds/lnurl-pay.md

   - `comment` - an optional parameter to pass the LN WALLET user's `comment` to LN SERVICE

   * Note on `comment` length: [GET URL's accept around ~2000 characters for the entire request string](https://stackoverflow.com/a/417184).
 Therefore `comment` can only be as large as to fit in the URL alongisde any/all of the properties outlined above.*

-  * `LN WALLET` must make sure to not just naïvely append `?` to the callback URL, as it could already have querystring parameters in it, in which case a `&` must be used instead.

 6. `LN Service` takes the GET request and returns JSON response of form: